 What is anger?
 A source of damage and destruction?
-Or, possibly, a source of beauty, connection, and creativity?
+Or, possibly, a source of connection and creativity?

-Anger is much like fire and water – it can be a source of creation and destruction at the same time.
+Anger is much like fire and water – it can be a source of life and destruction at the same time.
 Fire can keep us alive, warm, and cozy.
 Or, fire can blaze out of control and harm us.
-Water is the essence of life and we cannot survive without it, and yet, water can harm us in an ominous destructive storm.
+Water is the essence of life and we cannot survive without it, and yet, water can harm us when it turns into a ominous destructive storm.
 We cannot imagine our lives without water or fire.
-We need them both and we can be afraid of them both.
+We need and fear them at the same time….

 The same is true when it comes to anger.
-We cannot exist without it.
-Despite its destructive nature, anger is also a source of life and creation.
+Despite its destructive nature, anger is also a source of life, connection, and creativity.
 As with fire and water, anger can take us to beautiful emotional places or to harmful ones.
 The beautiful side of the anger is a reality as much as its dark side.
-We’re talking about two potent, necessary realities.

 Unfortunately, so many of us have experienced anger as a destructive force that it’s hard to imagine there is beauty in anger.
-But, yes indeed, anger can be a source of life, connection, creativity, growth, and accomplishment.
+But, yes indeed, anger can be a source of connection, creativity, performance, growth, and accomplishments.

 The “Dark” Side of Anger